 Skunks: Typically, skunk dens can be found under front steps, sheds, porches, and decks.
 Live traps placed by the den entrance allow for the skunk(s) to be captured alive and relocated as required.
 In the summer months, a skunk is typically caught in less than one week.
 In the dead of winter, skunks typically semi-hibernate for a period of about six weeks.
 Therefore, how long it will take to capture a skunk can be unpredictable in the winter months.
 Our approach is a passive approach when capturing live animals.
 This reduces the stress for the animal and allows a better opportunity of successful relocation.

-Many times squirrels gain access to the roof line of homes and various structures.
-A common complaint usually is about one or two squirrels.
-The key to a successful solution is to capture as many squirrels as possible on the exterior of the property taking the pressure of the structure.
-Once all the squirrels have been caught then the access points can be sealed.
+Squirrels: Many times, squirrels gain access to the roof line of homes and various structures.
+A common complaint is usually about one or two squirrels.
+The key to a successful solution is to capture as many squirrels as possible on the exterior of the property, taking the pressure off the structure.
+Once all the squirrels have been caught, the access points can be sealed.

 Pocket Gophers: A single pocket gopher can destroy your garden in a very short time.
 Pocket gophers will burrow beneath garden beds, plants and other shrubs, trees and vines, feeding on the roots as they dig.
 The home owner, wondering what has happened to their lawn, will see mounds of soil the pocket gophers leave behind after an active night of foraging.